 Less is more in this case.
 Keep the rash away from fragrances and harsh skincare products.
 Cleansing the rash with lukewarm water followed by the application of petroleum jelly is recommended.

 Psoriasis is an autoimmune disease.
 It usually affects adults.
 However, some children can be victims too.
-Psoriasis usually develops due to genetics.
+Researchers are not sure what might be the exact causes of psoriasis, but they speculate a combination of genetics and environmental factors to be causing the condition.

-When the body triggers immune system responses to fight bacteria and other foreign substances, it may sometimes overreact, causing the development of red spots and bumps on the skin.
-These are accompanied by scaly, itchy and painful red patches of skin.
+When the body triggers immune system responses to fight bacteria and other foreign substances, it may sometimes overreact, causing the development of red spots and bumps on the skin of your elbows, knees, scalp, etc. These are accompanied by scaly, itchy and painful red patches of skin (13) (14).

 - Scaly, itchy patches on the body